 When the 2 parts of the muscle separate as a result of this increased pressure, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
 This leaves the front of the abdomen unsupported and unstable.

-Important: Diastasis recti is a symptom of excessive intra abdominal pressure, the same state that creates other pelvic and abdominal problems including hernia and prolapse.
+Important: Diastasis recti is a symptom of excessive intra abdominal pressure.
+This is the same state that creates other pelvic and abdominal problems including hernia and prolapse.
 DR should therefore be treated as part of an integrated program designed to restore, re-connect and then strengthen the entire core musculature, rather than be addressed in isolation (and rather than focussing only on ‘closing the gap’).